bakercp/ofxPointer/README.md

 ## Description

 This frameworks adapts the [W3C Pointer Event](http://www.w3.org/TR/pointerevents/) specification to work with openFrameworks.
+A compatibility layer for iOS includes support for high-frequency coalesced events, predicted events, event updates, tilt, pressure and other advanced

 ## Features